narteche/QBDef/README.md

 # QBDef: A QBF Family Definition Processor and Generator
-A tool to write QBF family defintions and obtain instances in QCIR or QDIMACS.
+A tool to write QBF family definitions and obtain instances in QCIR or QDIMACS.

 # Description
 QBDef is a computer-tool written in Python designed to make the generation of QBF instances easier.
-The tool gets as input the formal defintion of a formula family in terms of some parameters and returns instances of it for specific values in the QCIR or QDIMACS formats.
+The tool gets as input the formal definition of a formula family in terms of some parameters and returns instances of it for specific values in the QCIR or QDIMACS formats.

 # Requirements
 The tool is written in Python, so it should work on any operating system.
-However, if you are using Windows, we recommend to run the tool using the Windows Subsystem for Linux (WSL).
+However, if you are using Windows, we recommend running the tool using the Windows Subsystem for Linux (WSL).

 The tool requires:

 1. Python parsing library [lark](https://github.com/lark-parser/lark): `pip install lark-parser`
 2. Python 2 (the tool runs on Python 3 but Python 2 is needed to run some third-party code; make sure you have it installed, as, for instance, Ubuntu 20.04 no longer has it by default).
 Check that you have both with `python2 --version` and `python3 --version`.
 3. William Klieber's `qcir-to-qdimacs.py` conversion tool.
 A copy of his script is available [in this same repo](https://github.com/alephnoell/QBDef/blob/master/qcir-to-qdimacs.py).
-The orignal source is [this](https://www.wklieber.com/ghostq/qcir-converter.html).
+The original source is [this](https://www.wklieber.com/ghostq/qcir-converter.html).
 The script must be in the same directory as the tool to be able to output QDIMACS files.
 This is already in the directory if you clone the repository.

 # How to run QBDef
 After cloning the repository, you can run the tool by executing the [`QBDef.py`](https://github.com/alephnoell/QBDef/blob/master/QBDef.py) script on a terminal: